 Methylene chloride, also called dichloromethane, is a volatile, colorless liquid with a chloroform-like odor.
 Methylene chloride is used in various industrial processes, in many different industries including paint stripping, pharmaceutical manufacturing, paint remover manufacturing, and metal cleaning and degreasing.
 The most common means of exposure to methylene chloride is inhalation and skin exposure.
 OSHA considers methylene chloride to be a potential occupational carcinogen.

-Exposures to methylene chloride are addressed in specific OSHA standards for General Industry, Shipyard Employment, and Construction.
+Exposures to methylene chloride are addressed in specific OSHA standards for general industry, maritime, and construction.

 Provides references that may aid in evaluating methylene chloride exposures in the workplace.